King County (and former Metro) recognized early on that toxics found in wastewater were finding ways into local waterbodies.

 1999 – The Norfolk Combined Sewer Overflow (CSO) cleanup project removed contaminated sediments from the Duwamish Waterway to enhance and restore the river habitat.

 In 2001, the EPA placed the Lower Duwamish Waterway on its Superfund list.
 That launched a formal process that will lead to cleanup of more contaminated sediments throughout the Duwamish Waterway.
-Under the Superfund process, EPA and Ecology are overseeing a remedial investigation/feasibility study that the LDWG partners are conducting.
+Under the Superfund process, EPA and Ecology oversaw a remedial investigation/feasibility study that the LDWG partners conducted.

-2004 – The Duwamish/Diagonal Sediment Remediation Project project isolated contaminated sediment near four outfall pipes on the Duwamish Waterway in Seattle
+2004 – The Duwamish/Diagonal Sediment Remediation Project partially removed and isolated with an engineered cap contaminated sediment near four outfall pipes on the Duwamish Waterway in Seattle.